-Suppose customers are tweeting to say they subscribed because of an Ahrefs article they read, for example.
-In that case, that is all the team needs to determine the article's success and continue with the strategy.
+Let’s suppose customers are tweeting to say they subscribed because of an Ahrefs article they read, for example.
+Narrative such as this is all the team needs to determine the article's success and continue with the strategy.

 It seems like a casual approach for a CMO, but who are we to argue?
 ARR has increased by over 60% since Tim joined in 2015.
 His employment has been a critical element in Ahrefs explosive growth over the last few years, driven mainly by a vast content push.

 You won’t see highly creative, catchy, multi-platform advertising campaigns because they don't run any.
 Even the more current, on-trend strategies such as pixel tracking are disregarded.

 Almost everything is content driven; remarkably, they do not have a single salesperson in their staff of now around 70 people.

 By 2021, Ahrefs reached an ARR of $100 million and had become one of the world’s leading SEO software brands.
 For several years they have remained highly profitable with excellent strong margins.